Starlink/cmake/Help/command/install_files.rst

 install_files
 -------------

+.. deprecated:: 3.0

-Deprecated.
-Use the install(FILES ) command instead.
+  Use the :command:`install(FILES)` command instead.

-This command has been superceded by the install command.
+This command has been superseded by the :command:`install` command.
 It is provided for compatibility with older CMake code.
-The FILES form is directly replaced by the FILES form of the install command.
-The regexp form can be expressed more clearly using the GLOB form of the file command.
+The ``FILES`` form is directly replaced by the ``FILES`` form of the :command:`install` command.
+The regexp form can be expressed more clearly using the ``GLOB`` form of the :command:`file` command.

 ::